S09 - Sagittarius

 The Sagittarius function operating without the conversion narrative.
 The excavation without the mission announcement.
 The arrow aimed straight down into the ordinary terrible specific truth of what it is like to be alive without money or status or the consolation of a story that makes it mean something grand.

 The Sagittarius reaction does not have to be loud.
 It does not have to look like a reaction.
 It has to be aimed.
-Even if the aim is invisible from outside.
-Even if the target is the room you are already in.

-The descent happened.
-The truth was found - or the truth was encountered and not fully found, skimmed rather than excavated.
-The Sagittarius reaction began - the movement toward something, the framework starting to build.
-And then it stopped.
-The reaction became the permanent condition.
 The arrow drawn back and never released.
 The philosophy acquired and never aimed at anything.
 The framework built and never inhabited.
 The person who is always about to start the thing, always on the way to the horizon, always in the movement between the descent and the settling but never quite in either.

 The backpacker who has been backpacking for fifteen years and cannot say toward what.
-The professor who has built the framework but never submitted to the truth the framework was built to contain.
 The born again who adopted the mission before the excavation was complete and is now running the mission as a way of never having to go back into the basement to finish the work.
+Not the failed quest.
+The permanent quest.
+The arrow held at full draw for so long the arm begins to shake.

-What Sagittarius adds to anything it touches:
+What Sagittarius adds to anything it touches.

 The excavation.
 The holding up.
-The frame built large enough to contain the truth found in the dark - not to make it comfortable, not to resolve it, but to make it transmissible.
+The frame built large enough to contain the truth found in the dark, not to make it comfortable, not to resolve it, but to make it transmissible.
 The arrow aimed at the center of the thing rather than at the edges of it.
 The faith that the distance can be crossed.
 The release.

 The arrow released.
 The flight invisible.
 The impact either happening or not happening somewhere in the dark.